 Complete withdrawal of medication causes rebound worsening of headache.
 Withdrawal headaches typically last 2-10 days.

 If there is another underlying headache process then after the withdrawal period headaches are reduced/returned to their previous pattern.
 After this a programme of preventative medication for the original, baseline headache management may be instituted.

-Five stages of management of MOH
+Stages of management of medication-overuse headaches

 - Management is dependent on gaining the patient's understanding and acceptance of the cause of their condition.
 It is no easy task to withdraw from medication for MOH and to withstand the rebound headaches that may follow this.
 The most important part of treatment is therefore for the patient to recognise and understand the cause of the headaches.
 A good diet, maintaining hydration, regular exercise and simple relaxation techniques should also be advised.

 - Explain to the patient WHY they have developed MOH and WHAT to expect during and after withdrawal.

 - A full headache history including details of the original headache pattern prior to the development of MOH (if there was one) will aid in this.